 York is the leading centre in the UK for masters level medieval study.
-The international reputation of our staff means that our medieval MA courses are some of the most popular and sought after in the world.

 Our skills modules are unique to our courses, and will give you practical knowledge of professional research methods.